top of page

 ~Deanna Walker, composer, MTNA adjudicator

-Winston F. Schneider was bound to be a composer from the beginning.
-As a very young child, he seemed connected to music and would become emotional and weep whenever the choir would sing or the organ would play in church.
-He began piano lessons at a young age, or as he says, "twenty-nine days after my fifth birthday."
+Winston F. Schneider began piano lessons at a young age, or as he says, "twenty-nine days after my fifth birthday."
 Early on, he was able to play pieces in any key, in different styles, sometimes simultaneously playing each hand in a different key with his eyes closed.

 Schneider soon began writing down musical ideas on paper as they would "pop in his head," making the leap from his first piano lesson to creating music of his own seemingly overnight.
 A rare ability of Absolute Pitch was discovered.
 The language of music came as naturally to him as colors and shapes.
 Schneider began composing at age five.
 He began music theory and counterpoint at the university level at age eight.